Like an underground river, there is a large current of paranormal interest that runs just beneath the surface of Canada.

 Michelle Desrochers can shed light on both sides of the story.
 As a former owner of a bed and breakfast, as well as a paranormal investigator, she can bring both perspectives to the forefront.

-She’s based in Niagara Region, and she made her B&B available for photoshoots, filming, and even weddings.
+She’s based in the Niagara Region, and she made her B&B available for photoshoots, filming, and even weddings.

 “There were a lot of things about it that were unique,” she said, sniffling due to a cold and during a February phone conversation.
 “But there was a waiting list because people knew it was haunted and people wanted to come in and investigate it.”